 - Similarly, Ayurvedic medicines are more focused on prevention compared to other forms of treatment.

-- Moreover, the ayurvedic diet will not make you lose weight at a faster pace; instead, it is a slow process.
+- Moreover, the ayurvedic diet will not make you lose weight faster; instead, it is a slow process.

 - In Ayurveda, the weight loss battle is more like a journey and not a destination.

 - Ayurvedic diet food can also develop positive thoughts.

 - Moreover, it believes in getting our protein sources from plants.

 - The Ayurvedic weight loss process (with herbs and diet food) is slow, but it is consistent and useful.

 - Similarly, Ayurveda herbs for weight loss do not produce any side effects.

 - Apart from weight loss, Ayurveda herbs also improve hair and skin quality.